 {~?~ST: end blockquote}

 Empedocles rejects the idea that nature belongs to particular things.
 Still, Empedocles holds that nature is, because it is the ongoing mixture of elements.
-Nature is the being of particular things because nature’s continuous mixing brings them about.
+Nature is the being of things because nature’s continuous mixing brings them about.
 We need more precision about what nature Empedocles rejects.

 Aristotle quotes Empedocles as saying that being is the process of mixing.
 We know from other fragments that for Empedocles there are four elements: namely fire, air, water, and earth.
 These combine according to universal patterns, namely, the character or nature of each of the elements, and also according to a higher-level pattern imposed by Love and Strife.23 Through these combinations all things emerge.
 Empedocles holds that Love, Strife, and the natures of the four elements—the six roots—are the primary beings and the real sources of changes and generation.
 He grants being to these because they are sources (archai).